hoangph271/iced_counter/ReadMe.md

 ## Lessons learned

-These are the size in bytes of the executable when I altered the `[profile.release]` section of `Cargo.toml`, by enabling features, one by one from top to bottom:
+These are the size in bytes of the executable when I altered the `[profile.release]` section of `Cargo.toml`, by adding optimization config, one by one from top to bottom:

 ```toml
 # Pop!_OS Noble Numbat 24.04 x86_64